PuddiDuddi/vibelounge7tvextension/README.md

 # vibelounge7tvextension
-Fully vibe coded brave/chrome (tested on brave) extension to display 7tv emotes and replace the default emote autocomplete (for old people) with emotes from 7tv.
+Fully vibe coded brave/chrome (tested on brave) extension to display 7tv emotes in the lounge and replace the default emote autocomplete (for old people) with emotes from 7tv.

 # installation
 download/clone the repo, edit manifest.json matches and place your thelounge urls there followed by "/*" so it looks something like this: